Stocks slip as first big week of earnings heads to a finish

-Stocks are slipping in early trading on Wall Street Friday, weighed down by losses in technology companies.
+Stocks are slipping in midday trading on Wall Street Friday, weighed down by losses in technology companies.
 The market is still on track for its second weekly gain after three straight losing weeks.

 Investors are also absorbing the latest economic data showing that growth in China sank to a new multi-decade low.